Shin Godzilla: Filming

 On September 23, 2015, Toho revealed the film's official title as Shin Gojira and that the film would star Hiroki Hasegawa, Yutaka Takenouchi, and Satomi Ishihara.
 Producer Akihiro Yamauchi stated that the title Shin Gojira was chosen for the film due to the variety of meanings it conveys, such as either "new" (新), "true" (真), or "God" (神).
 Yamauchi also confirmed that the film has been planned for quite some time, stating, "It's been in the works a long time.
 It's not like it was produced just because of the Hollywood Godzilla".
 Principal photography wrapped at the end of October 2015, with special effects work scheduled for November 2015.

 Music

 Shiro Sagisu scored the film.
 The score features various remixes of "Decisive Battle" from Sagisu's Neon Genesis Evangelion score, and recycles several Akira Ifukube tracks.
 Anno had decided to use Ifukube's music while writing the screenplay and attempted to adapt the old Ifukube tracks to modern stereo settings but the task proved too daunting and eventually settled on using the mono mixes instead.
-The soundtrack was released on July 30, 2016, and sold 8,427 copies in 2 weeks.
+The soundtrack was released on July 30, 2016, and sold 8,427 copies in 2 weeks, with "Who Will Know" being a notable track.